 If you drop courses, change program, or withdraw from studies, your eligibility under the BSWD program will change.
 Do not continue to use any unused BSWD funds.
 Contact Student Financial Services immediately.

-For one-time purchases such as hardware and software, receipts must be submitted immediately after purchase.
-Receipts for on-going expenses such as tutors, readers, note-takers should be submitted as soon as services are provided.
+For one time purchases such as equipment and software, receipts must be submitted no later than 30 days after the funding is received.
+Receipts for on-going expenses such as tutors, note-takers academic strategist/coach should be submitted as soon as services are provided.
 Please note that invoices, quotes and credit card statements are not acceptable proof of payment.

 If receipts are not provided, the Ministry considers the student to have been overawarded, and the student will not be eligible for any further assistance under any OSAP program until receipts are submitted or the overpayment is repaid.